hkh4n/go-i2p-testnet/README.md

 ## Notes

 This is in active development and not in working order yet.
+It is highly unstable and will fluctuate in changes.

 ## TO DO
  - [X] Lifecycle startup + shutdown